dhaine/2014-11-06-fmv/novice/epi/01-data-structures.md

 [11] Holstein
 Levels: Ayrshire Brown Swiss Canadian Holstein
 </code></pre></div>
-It stores values as a set of labeled integers.
+It stores values as a set of labelled integers.
 Some functions treat factors differently from numeric vectors.